Mixed Logit Models and Network Formation: Literature Review

 In economics, there are several models of strategic network formation.
 See \cite{jackson2005survey} and chapters 5, 6, and 11 of \cite{jackson2010social} for surveys of such models.
-The basic idea behind most of these models is that each node chooses which edges to form based on some `utility' that the node obtains from the resulting network.
+The basic idea behind most of these models is that each node chooses which edges to form to other nodes based on some `utility' that the node obtains from the resulting network.
 An important feature of these models is that nodes have at least partial control over which edges they form.
-Inspired by previous studies of strategic network formation \cite{blochjackson2006definitions}, our paper examines edge formation between nodes that result from choices that are made by the nodes.
+Inspired by previous studies of strategic network formation \cite{blochjackson2006definitions}, our paper examines edge formation that results from choices that are made by the nodes of a network.
 We explore this conceptual idea using DC models.

-Several studies have used DC models to study network formation.
-For example, Overgoor \emph{et al.} \cite{DiscreteChoice} used DC models to examine sequential network formation and Yeung \cite{yeung2019statistical} used DC models to estimate the preferences of participants in bipartite networks.
-DC models have also been used as building blocks in several empirical network-formation models~\cite{christakis2010empirical,goldsmith2013social,graham2014a,konig2016formation}. {In stochastic actor-oriented models (SAOMs), which are a popular class of network-formation models, actors make myopic\footnote{A `myopic' choice is a choice that depends only on the current state of a network; it does not take into account changes in the network.} and binary changes to a network at discrete times~ \cite{snijders2001statistical, snijders2010introduction}.
+Several studies have employed DC models to study network formation.
+For example, Overgoor \emph{et al.} \cite{DiscreteChoice} used DC models to examine sequential networks and Yeung \cite{yeung2019statistical} used DC models to estimate the preferences of participants in bipartite networks.
+Other researchers have used DC models as building blocks in network-formation models~\cite{christakis2010empirical,goldsmith2013social,graham2014a,konig2016formation, tomlinson2022graph}.
+In SAOMs, which are a popular type of network-formation models, actors make myopic\footnote{A `myopic' choice is a choice that depends only on the current state of a network; it does not take into account changes in the network.} and binary changes to a network at discrete times~\cite{snijders2001statistical, snijders2010introduction}.
 Such changes are often studied using the MNL model.
-The MNL model has been used in many common Markov-chain Monte Carlo (MCMC) methods for estimating {the parameters of} exponential random-graph models (ERGMs) \cite{snijders2002markov, chatterjee2013estimating, mele2017structural}.
-Latent-space models (LSMs) also employ the MNL model to study how positions in an unobserved space affect edge formation \cite{hoff2002latent}.}
+LSMs have employed the MNL model to study how positions in an unobserved space affect edge formation \cite{hoff2002latent}.